suanggawija/suanggawija/README.md

-# Hi there I'm I Putu Gede Suangga Wijanatha👋
+# Hello there I'm I Putu Gede Suangga Wijanatha👋

 Hello there! 👋 I am a passionate Informatics Engineering student with a focus on machine learning.
 Currently, I am enrolled in the MBKM program, specifically the Independent Study at Bangkit Academy Batch 2 (2023).